-Video links will be available for permanent access so you can learn at your own pace and rewind to recapture the learning!
+This online self-paced video training on mediation questions is divided into seven modules.
+Video links will be available for permanent access enabling you work at your own pace and rewind to recapture the learning.

-This advanced training covers the S4: Shift Thinking Questions from the ‘S’ Questions Model as developed in the book: The Mediator’s Toolkit: Formulating and Asking Questions for Successful Outcomes.
+This advanced refresher online mediation course covers the S4: Shift Thinking Questions from the ‘S’ Questions Model as developed in the book: The Mediator’s Toolkit: Formulating and Asking Questions for Successful Outcomes.

-Divided into seven modules, each module starts with delivery of the theory behind the mediation question type with examples of how to ask effective mediation questions to achieve a paradigm shift in a party’s thinking and approach to their conflict.
-It is explained using motion graphic presentations and eleven filmed role-played mediations to demonstrate skills on how to develop effective mediation questions.
+This online mediation course is divided into seven modules, each module starts with delivery of the mediation theory behind the mediation question type, with examples of how to ask effective mediation questions to achieve a shift in a mediation party’s thinking and approach to their conflict.
+It is explained using motion graphic presentations and eleven filmed role play mediations to demonstrate the necessary mediation skillset for mediators on how to ask the right mediation questions.

-Further learning for mediators in Workplace Mediation, Civil & Commercial Mediation, Community Mediation, Family Mediation and all sectors of mediation.
+Provides advanced mediation learning or refresher mediation training for mediators in Workplace Mediation, Civil & Commercial Mediation, Community Mediation, Family Mediation and all sectors of mediation.